gmdjaveed/customer-Loans/README.md

   -- $ mvn spring-boot:run (To start the application)
   -- OR $ java -jar target/cl-customers-0.0.1-SNAPSHOT.jar (To start the application) -
-  - (a) Customers: Steps to dockerize and run :
+  - (1) Customers: Steps to dockerize and run :
   - -----------------------------------------------
   -- Step 1.
 Create Application Jar file
   --- $ mvn clean install